 Key stakeholder group ADAMA's commitment and main channels of communication Main areas of interest Farmers and Customers ADAMA invests time, energy, and resources to be our customers' number one partner of choice.
 We develop and produce high-quality, effective, and safe products that answer the pressing needs of growers around the world to protect their crops and enhance the sustainability of their farming practices.
 Our local technical and agronomic teams provide expert advice to growers, advisors, and retailers to ensure they use the most effective solutions available and apply ADAMA products in a safe and sustainable way.
 We work in partnership with our channel partners to deliver products on time, so that growers have them available when needed most.
 ADAMA also places a premium on making it easy to do business with us, striving to be responsive and agile, so that distributors and retailers can focus on supporting their customers - the farmers.
 Product efficiency and safety Fair pricing Product sustainability - supporting sustainable agriculture Our People By actively listening and seeking additional opportunities to hear our people, we seek to improve as a company.
 In addition to ongoing dialogue, we implement periodic engagement surveys, and a "360° Assessment" of managers.
 We actively involve our people in formulating initiatives to improve their safety and well-being; we hold regular meetings with managers and use internal communication channels to invite our people to give us feedback and share suggestions.
-Safe and healthy work environment, culture Work-life balance Learning and development, career opportunities Our Communities We apply our listening approach to the communities we operate in and build personal, lasting relationships with our partners.
+Safe and healthy work environment culture Work-life balance Learning and development, career opportunities Our Communities We apply our listening approach to the communities we operate in and build personal, lasting relationships with our partners.
 With each collaboration that we initiate or engage in, we take time in advance to understand the needs of those involved, whether they are local authorities, welfare departments, NGOs, or other local organizations.
 We continue conducting an ongoing dialogue with our partners throughout the year.
-Community resilience Employee volunteering Community initiatives Environmental compliance
+Community resilienceEmployee volunteeringCommunity initiativesEnvironmental compliance

-Key stakeholder group ADAMA's commitment and main channels of communication Main areas of interest Our Suppliers We are in continuous contact and dialogue with our suppliers, who are our business partners.
-Together we explore opportunities for innovation and improvement, and promote mutual business success.
-Material quality and safety Innovative materials Ethical business conduct Human rights Environmental compliance Terms of payment Regulators and Government Authorities We keep an open, direct, and transparent dialogue with relevant regulators through our government affairs department.
-We make sure to present our position on relevant issues and seek dialogue.
-Ethical business conductEnvironmental compliance Our Shareholders and Investors We communicate and hold meetings with investors, shareholders, and bondholders.
-Periodic financial filings Financial press releases and other news of financial importance Quarterly analyst conference calls
+Key stakeholder group ADAMA's commitment and main channels of communication Main areas of interest Our Suppliers We are in continuous contact and dialogue with our suppliers, who are our business • Material quality and safety partners.
+Together we explore opportunities for innovation and improvement, • Innovative materials and promote mutual business success. • Fthical business conduct • Human rights • Environmental compliance • Terms of payment Regulators and We keep an open, direct, and transparent dialogue with relevant regulators through our • Ethical business conduct Government Authorities government affairs department.
+We make sure to present our position on relevant issues • Environmental compliance and seek dialogue.
+Our Shareholders We communicate and hold meetings with investors, shareholders, and bondholders. • Periodic financial filings and Investors • Financial press releases and other news of financial importance • Quarterly analyst conference calls • Online roadshows